No products in the cart.

 The effects from edibles generally last much longer than if you were to consume a similar amount of CBD via smoking or vaping.
 Edibles can last anywhere from 6 to 8 hours after consumption.

-Of course, there are some factors that can shift that 6 to 8-hour window in either direction.
+Of course, some factors can shift that 6 to 8-hour window in either direction.

 - Did you eat a second edible while waiting for the first to kick in (we don’t recommend ever doing this)